 This course is designed to introduce students to all the basic elements of the sport of soccer.
 This course will engage the students in the practice of all the basic skills through individual and group drills and by passing 11 v 11 games.
-PE-026, ATH-026, and ATH-089 may be repeated for a combined total of three times.
+May not be repeated.
 SC